woodrush/lisp-in-life/README.md

 expressed by editing certain cells in the pattern.
 The Lisp implementation supports lexical closures and macros, allowing one to write Lisp programs in a Lisp-like taste, as far as the memory limit allows you to.

-The architecture is based on the computer used in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life) project.
+The architecture is based on the computer used in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life) (QFT) project.
-The [Lisp interpreter](./src/lisp.c), written in C, is compiled using the Game of [ELVM](https://github.com/shinh/elvm) (the Esoteric Language Virtual Machine) - I have implemented the Game of Life backend for ELVM myself for this project.
+The [Lisp interpreter](./src/lisp.c), written in C, is compiled using [ELVM](https://github.com/shinh/elvm) (the Esoteric Language Virtual Machine)
-(A modified branch used for this project is available [here](TODO).)
+(I implemented the Game of Life backend for ELVM myself for this project.
+The backend is further modified (available in the submodule) for supporting QFT-specific optimizations.)

 Using the toolchains in this project, you can compile any C code compatible with C11 and run in on Conway's Game of Life.
 I've also included a build system for compiling a Hello World program that also finds prime numbers ([hello.c](./misc/hello/hello.c)) to the Game of Life,